sybila/biodivine-hctl-model-checker/README.md

 ```

 - `MODEL_PATH` is a path to a file with BN model in aeon format
-- `FORMULA` is a valid HCTL formula in correct format
+- `FORMULA` is a valid HCTL formula without free variables in correct format
 - `PRINT_OPTION` is one of none/short/full and defines the output mode